plnh/SQL-Code/README.md

 # Readme
-This repository is where I store all code or documents related to SQL
+This repository is where I store all codes or documents related to SQL